 The fair value of the contingent consideration from the acquisition of Rhythm Xience (see Note 3) represents the estimated fair value of future payments due to the sellers of Rhythm Xience based on the achievement of certain milestones and revenue-based targets in certain years.
 The initial fair value of the revenue-based contingent consideration was calculated through the use of a Monte Carlo simulation using revenue projections for the respective earn-out period, corresponding targets and approximate timing of payments as outlined in the purchase agreement.
 The analyses used the following assumptions: (i) expected term; (ii) risk-adjusted net sales or earnings; (iii) risk-free interest rate and (iv) expected volatility of earnings.
 Estimated payments, as determined through the respective model, were further discounted by a credit spread assumption to account for credit risk.
 The fair value of the milestones-based contingent consideration was determined by probability weighting and discounting to the respective valuation date at the Company's cost of debt.
 The Company's cost of debt was determined by performing a synthetic credit rating for the Company and selecting yields based on companies with a similar credit rating.
-The contingent consideration may be impacted by certain unobservable inputs, most significantly with regard to discount rates, expected volatility and historical and projected performance.
-Significant changes to these inputs in isolation could result in a significantly different fair value measurement.
-The weighted average (in aggregate) significant unobservable inputs (Level 3 inputs) used in measuring the contingent consideration from the acquisition of Rhythm Xience as of June 30, 2021 and December 31, 2020 were as follows:
+The contingent consideration is revalued to fair value each period, and any increase or decrease is recorded in operating loss.
+The fair value of the contingent consideration may be impacted by certain unobservable inputs, most significantly with regard to projected performance, expected term, discount rates, expected volatility and historical performance.
+Significant changes to these inputs in isolation, including how these inputs are weighted, could result in a significantly different fair value measurement.
+The weighted average (in aggregate) significant unobservable inputs (Level 3 inputs) used in measuring the contingent consideration from the acquisition of Rhythm Xience as of September 30, 2021 and December 31, 2020 were as follows:

-June 30, 2021 December 31, 2020
+September 30, 2021 December 31, 2020

 (unaudited)

 Risk-free interest rate 0.30% 0.20%

 Expected term in years 1.0 - 2.0 1.0 - 2.0

-Expected volatility 21.2% 17.2%
+Expected volatility 23.1% 17.2%